chijioke-ibekwe/raven/README.md

     ```php
      [
         'title' => $title,
-        'body' => $body,
+        'body' => $body
-        'type' => $type,
-        'id' => $id
      ];
     ```
-    The `title`, `body`, and `type` properties are obtained from the notification context for the said notification on the database.
-The `id` field which could be used to build a link to the entity in question on the UI, is provided as a param whilst building the `NotificationData` object.
+    The `title` and `body` properties are obtained from the notification context for the said notification on the database.

 10. The package takes care of the rest of the logic.